Once in a while, my husband says we should climb a mountain together.

 Del Cerro Park is located in the city of Rancho Palos Verdes in Los Angeles County.

 I have discussed the wonders of the Palos Verdes Peninsula at length in this blog.
-The coastal, panoramic road affords incredible views of the ocean, offshore islands and coastal headlands.
+The coastal, panoramic road affords incredible views of the ocean, offshore islands, and coastal headlands.

 The thing is that you do not have to limit yourself to the scenes from the road (which, by the way, is about 200 feet from the ocean floor).
 You can drive to the top of the peninsula and observe the panorama from there.

-On a clear day, it is easy to spot the Terranea Resort, the Abalone Cove Ecological Reserve, the Portuguese Bend Beach (private), the Trump National Golf Club, horse ranches and some of the mansions hanging perilously from the mountain slopes.
+This is where the Del Cerro Park comes into play.
+From here, on a clear day, it is easy to spot the Terranea Resort, the Abalone Cove Ecological Reserve, the Portuguese Bend Beach (private), the Trump National Golf Club, horse ranches and some of the mansions hanging perilously from the mountain slopes.
 Catalina Island appears just in front of the park.

 Because of the geology, the place is unsuitable for building.
 This has contributed to the conservation of plant and animal species.

-The reserve consists of rolling hills, five distinct steep canyons and rock outcrops, with coastal sage scrub habitat, a community of intensely fragrant and drought resistant shrubs and flowering plants.
+The reserve consists of rolling hills, five distinct steep canyons, and rock outcrops, with coastal sage scrub habitat, a community of intensely fragrant and drought-resistant shrubs and flowering plants.
 The main trail here is called Burma Road but there are many other small trails that branch to different viewpoints and geological features.

-I love how one girl calls the reserve the ‘Big Sur of Southern California,’ in one of her Yelp reviews.
+I love how one girl called the reserve the ‘Big Sur of Southern California,’ in one of her Yelp reviews.
 This is a place where the mountains meet the coast in a dramatic way.

 But let me tell you, this looks like an easy hike but it is not.
 After all, you will have to ascend or descend a mountain depending on where you start the hike.

 When I visited Del Cerro Park the first time, I didn’t know about the reserve.
 I did a little bit of research and decided to go back to hike.
-My goal was to hike down the mountain, cross the road and make it to the beach (Abalone Cove).
+My goal was to hike down the mountain, cross the road and make it to the beach (Abalone or Sacred Cove).

 I was not able to find clear information about the length of the hike.
-Some people mentioned it was 5 miles roundtrip to the bottom of the mountain.
-Others said it was 7 miles roundtrip to the beach but it was difficult to determine if they were referring to the top of the bluffs or to the actual beach.
+Some people mentioned it was 5 miles round trip to the bottom of the mountain.
+Others said it was 7 miles round trip to the beach but it was difficult to determine if they were referring to the top of the bluffs or to the actual beach.